MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/New-Item.md

 In this example, **Target** is an alias for the **Value** parameter.
 The target of the symbolic link can be a relative path.
 Prior to PowerShell v6.2, the target must be a fully-qualified path.

+> [!CAUTION]
+> If you are creating a **SymbolicLink** to a folder on Windows, you must use a fully-qualified
+> path.
+If you use a relative path, the link is create as a file-type link instead of a
+> directory-type link.

 ### Example 8: Use the -Force parameter to attempt to recreate folders